Teach

 HONRS 22x: Unexpected Connections

 The Unexpected Connections courses comprise the core of the Honors Program curriculum.
-Each team-taught course explores a unique topic and interrogates big or "great" questions through two distinct disciplinary lenses.
+Each team-taught course explores a unique topic and interrogates big questions and root problems through two distinct disciplinary lenses.
 See current course offerings and descriptions here.

 Courses intentionally combine seemingly unrelated fields to explore the tension and connections between ideas, methodologies, and insights.
 Students and faculty learn together in a collaborative, innovative environment to discover unexpected connections between disciplines, leading to a deeper understanding of the questions we seek to answer.